paskal/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![coder tag page](/images/hugo_themes/coder_tags.png#center)](/images/hugo_themes/coder_tags.png)

-Posts page lacks both tags and summaries, either one of them is better to be present.
-Tags lack frequency information but instead have a date of the last post which is rare and cool.
+Posts page lacks both tags and summaries, but either one of them is better to be present.
+Tags lack frequency information but instead have a date of the last post, rare and remarkable.

 ### Single page

 [![coder single post page](/images/hugo_themes/coder_single_post.png#center)](/images/hugo_themes/coder_single_post.png)

-The widest post content out there with deep spacing between the lines, there is a room for improvement for better readability and higher density, but it's unique for sure and someone might find this style appealing.
+The widest post content out there with deep spacing between the lines, there is room for improvement for better readability and higher density, but it's unique for sure, and someone might find this style appealing.
 No Disqus comments and no related articles list present yet.

 ---